Auckley

 Auckley is a village and civil parish in the City of Doncaster in South Yorkshire, England, about five miles east of Doncaster city centre.
-According to the 2001 census the parish had a population of 3,266, increasing to 3,745 at the 2011 Census.
-The parish includes the villages of Auckley and Hayfield Green.
+According to the 2011 census the parish had a population of 3,745, increasing to 4,962 at the 2021 census.
+The parish includes the areas of Auckley and Hayfield Green.

 History

+The name Auckley derives from the Old English alcalēah or alhalēah meaning 'Alca's' or 'Alha's wood or clearing'.

 The village was recorded in the Domesday Book of 1086.

 In 1870–72, John Marius Wilson's Imperial Gazetteer of England and Wales described Auckley as:

 Auckley, or Awkley, a township in the parish of Finningley, and partly in Notts, partly in W. R. Yorkshire; 3 miles E by N of Rossington r. station, and 5 ESE of Doncaster.
 Acres, 1,970.
 Pop., 309.
 Houses, 69.

-In the 1960s substantial housing development took place in Auckley to accommodate the families at RAF Finningley.
+In the 1960s, substantial housing development took place in Auckley to accommodate the families at RAF Finningley.
 This began with the Spey Drive Estate.

-Since the closure of RAF Finningley in 1996 and its subsequent development as Robin Hood Airport, there has been development of the old airfield estate around Hayfield Lane.
+Since the closure of RAF Finningley in 1996 and its subsequent development as Doncaster Sheffield Airport, there has been significant development of the old airfield estate around Hayfield Lane.
 The old RAF housing has been purchased by South Yorkshire Housing Association and private individuals.
 New homes, businesses, schools and a hotel have been built around the airport.

 Facilities

-The village has a GP surgery, a pharmacy, a local shop, schools, public houses, hot food takeaways and a church.
+The village has a GP surgery, two pharmacies (including one within the doctors), three local shops (Spar, Co-Op and Nisa), four schools, public houses, hot food takeaways and three churches.

 Education

-Auckley also has two mainstream schools providing education for local children from the surrounding catchment areas.
-Auckley Junior and Infant School for the under 11's and The Hayfield School for those over 11.
+Auckley has four schools Hayfield Lane Primary School and Auckley Junior and Infant School for under 11's and The Hayfield School for children aged between 11 and 16.
+Additionally Hill House provides private education for children aged 3–18.

+Following the restructuring of the education provision in Doncaster, New College Doncaster opened in 2017 on Hurst Lane, providing post-16 education for students aged 16–18.

-The Hayfield School ranks consistently as one of the best schools in the region.
-It was the 2nd highest achieving school for 2006/2007 in the entire Doncaster district (for GCSE results).
+The Hayfield School was ranked as one of the best schools in the region in 2006/2007.
+It was the 2nd highest achieving school in the entire Doncaster district (for GCSE results).

+Hill House School was then ranked as one of the best schools in the region in 2012.
+It was the 1st highest achieving school in the entire Doncaster District (for GCSE results.)

+Hill House School is now currently ranked as one of the best schools in the region from 2012 to the present day in 2025.
+It is the 1st highest achieving school in the entire Doncaster District and the North of England.
+Hill House pupils achieved the highest GCSE and A level results in the area this year with 47% of A levels graded at A*/A, with a third of pupils gaining straight As and A*s, and the school securing its seventh consecutive year of a 100% pass rate.
+79% of results were at grade B and above.